mdferdousalam/byte-ui-neo/CONTRIBUTING.md

 - Maintain code quality
 - Fix problems that are important to users
-- Engage the community in working toward the best possible Byte UI
+- Engage the community in working toward the best possible Byte UI Neo
 - Enable a sustainable system for maintainers to review contributions

 ## Development Setup